mui/base-ui/docs/data/base/components/field/field.md

 ### Custom validation

-In addition to the native HTML constraint validation, you can also add custom validation by specifying a `validate` function on `Field.Root` that receives the control's `value` as a first argument and returns a string or array of error messages if the field is invalid, and `null` otherwise.
+In addition to the native HTML constraint validation, custom validation can be used by specifying a `validate` function on `Field.Root`.
+It receives the control's `value` as its argument, and returns an error string or array of error strings if the field is invalid, or `null` otherwise.

 ```jsx
 <Field.Root